gmzi/javascripter/z-toolkit.md

 ### countdown

-Timer that counts from the given number to 0 and then displays an alert.
+ that counts from the given number to 0 and then displays an alert.
 Uses setInterval and callback function.

 ```javascript
 function countDown(number) {